slackapi/bolt-js/docs/_steps/creating_workflow_step.md

 <div class='section-content'>

-To create a new workflow step, Bolt provides the `WorkflowStep` class.
+To create a workflow step, Bolt provides the `WorkflowStep` class.

-When instantiating a new `WorkflowStep`, pass in the step's `callback_id`, which is defined in your app configuration, and a step configuration object.
+When instantiating a new `WorkflowStep`, pass in the step's `callback_id` and a configuration object.

-The configuration object for a `WorkflowStep` contains three properties: `edit`, `save`, and `execute`.
-Each of these properties must either hold a value of a single callback or an array of callbacks.
-All callbacks have access to a `step` object that contains information about the workflow step event, as well as one or more utility functions.
+The configuration object contains three properties: `edit`, `save`, and `execute`.
+Each of these properties must be a single callback or an array of callbacks.
+All callbacks have access to a `step` object that contains information about the workflow step event.

-After instantiating your workflow step, pass it the instance into `app.step()`.
+After instantiating a `WorkflowStep`, you can pass it into `app.step()`.
 Behind the scenes, your app will listen and respond to the workflow step’s events using the callbacks provided in the configuration object.

 </div>